SamDM/texbuild/README.md

 Small command line tool to cleanly compile latex projects.

+- Building your document does not pollute your source files with auto-generated build files.
+- It uses `latexmk` with `lualatex` under the hood for compiling and caching.
+- On failure, it automatically suppresses all interactive prompts and just shows the error message.
+- Colorful message boxes give a quick clear idea of whether a build succeeded or not.

 ## Project structure

 This tool requires latex projects to be organized as follows: